-Lexus’ RC coupe for 2017 offers a choice of four engines.
+Lexus’ RC coupe for 2018 offers a choice of four engines.
 Filling out the bottom end is a 2.0-liter turbocharged 4-cylinder with 241 horsepower in the RC 200t.
-The 2017 RC 300 AWD comes with a 3.5-liter V6 putting out 255 horsepower, while the RC 350 and 350 AWD share the same 3.5-liter 306-horsepower V6 from last year.
+The 2018 RC 300 AWD comes with a 3.5-liter V6 putting out 260 horsepower, while the RC 350 and 350 AWD share a 3.5-liter V6 making 311 horsepower.
 Power for rear-wheel-drive Lexus RC models is routed through an 8-speed automatic transmission, while all-wheel-drive models have to make do with an older, less responsive 6-speed automatic.
 Topping the range is the 5.0-liter 467-horsepower V8 in the RC F, which is also connected to an 8-speed automatic.
 Note that while Lexus RC models have an edge against their BMW foes in horsepower, they aren't quite as fuel-efficient.

 2.0-liter turbocharged inline-4 (RC 200t)

 260 horsepower @ 6,400 rpm

 EPA city/highway fuel economy: 19/26 mpg

 311 horsepower @ 6,400 rpm

 EPA city/highway fuel economy: 19/28 mpg (RWD), 19/26 mpg (AWD)